Today's Thursday • 12 mins read

 A trauma bond begins through a complex process that typically involves the following stages:

-The formation of a trauma bond is a gradual and insidious process, often happening without the victim fully realizing what’s occurring.
+The formation of a trauma bond is a gradual and insidious process, often happening without the target fully realizing what’s occurring.
 The combination of emotional highs and lows, manipulation, and control creates a powerful connection that can be challenging to break.

 Final Words